Meet The Team

 After finishing her BA in Interdisciplinary Russia Studies at the University of Potsdam, she studied East European Studies with focus on Economics at the Free University in Berlin.
 During her MA studies she was an intern at the German Business Association Georgia and the Kreditanstalt für Wiederaufbau in Tbilisi.

 Anne Mdinaradze is alumna of the German Academic Scholarship Foundation.
-She speaks Englisch, Russian and Georgian.

 She graduated in law from State University of Moldova and holds a Master’s of Law Degree in International Law from Humboldt University in Berlin.